shanayamalik/portfolio/README.md

 # Shanaya Malik's Portfolio

-Welcome to my personal portfolio's repository!
-This repository contains the source code for my portfolio, highlighting the projects I've worked on, the skills I've acquired, and my experiences in the software field.
+This repository contains the source code for my portfolio, highlighting the projects I've worked on, the skills I've acquired, and my experiences in software.

 ## Table of Contents